mouthpiece66/Scripts_Bioinformatica/README.md

 - Logs all actions to a timestamped log file in `Project/logs/`.

 ## 4) Run FastQC on raw data:

-´´´bash
-bash scripts/run_fastqc.sh
+bash run_fastqc.sh
-´´´

 This performs quality control on the raw FASTQ in `Project/Data/Raw_data` files and saves results in `Project/Tools/Fastqc/`.

 ## 5) Run Trimmomatic for quality trimming:

-´´´bash
-bash scripts/run_trimmomatic.sh
+bash run_trimmomatic.sh
-´´´

 This trims adapters and low-quality bases from the FASTQ files, saving trimmed outputs in `Project/Tools/Trimmed_data/`.

-## 6) Run FastQC on trimmed data:
+## 6) Run MultiQC on trimmed data:

-´´´bash
-bash scripts/run_fastqc_trimmed.sh
+bash run_multiqc.sh

-´´´
-This performs quality control on the trimmed FASTQ files and saves results in `Project/Tools/Fastqc_trimmed/`.
+This aggregates FastQC reports from trimmed data and generates a summary report in `Project/Tools/Multiqc_report/`.

 All the steps above generate log files in `Project/logs/` for transparency and reproducibility.